Learn how to read, create, update, and delete managed columns using the

 Delete managed column

-This mutation deletes a managed column via the API.
-You can also specify a set of fields to return metadata about the deleted column.
+The delete_managed_column mutation deletes a managed column via the API.
+You can specify which fields to return in the mutation response.

 Deleting a managed column removes it from the Managed Column list in the Column Center and prevents users from adding it to new boards.
 The deleted column will remain on existing boards as a normal column, but it cannot be reactivated as a managed column.